4 Effective Hip Mobility Exercises For Happy Hips

 #1: Side-Lying Leg Raises

 This hip mobility exercise strengthens your hip abductors and improves lateral hip mobility.
-Use ankle weights as you get stronger.
+As your hip muscles get stronger, use ankle weights.

 1. Lie on one side with your legs straight and your head propped up on your arm.